This blog was first posted on March 23, 2021, and was updated with new information on June 10, 2022.

-Forecasting, as it relates to your daycare budget plan, is the process of predicting the financial future of your child care business.
+Forecasting, as it relates to your child care center’s budget plan, is the process of predicting the financial future of your child care business.
 How much money will you make by the end of the month, quarter and/or year?
 What expenses will you incur over that same time?

-By analyzing past financial performance, as well as current revenue trends, you’ll be able to estimate business profits with a high degree of accuracy, which can be quite beneficial.
+By analyzing past financial performance, as well as current revenue trends, you’ll be able to estimate business profits with a high degree of accuracy.

 Why is Forecasting Important?

-We won’t lie to you, Forecasting takes a bit of effort, but the activity is so beneficial, you shouldn’t avoid it.
+Forecasting takes a bit of effort, but is so beneficial that you shouldn’t avoid it.
 Here are three reasons why forecasting is important:

-An accurate financial forecast will help you stick to your child care center budget plan.
-Think about it, when you understand how much money is coming in, you can better regulate how much money goes out.
+An accurate financial forecast will help you stick to your daycare center’s budget plan.
+When you understand how much money is coming in, you can better regulate how much money goes out.

-This will allow you to manage cash flow effectively and avoid overspending—two essential things for every business owner, whether they operate in the child care industry or not.
+This will allow you to manage cash flow effectively and avoid overspending — two essential things for every business owner.

 Forecasting will also help you plan for the future.

-For example, many child care centers drive less revenue between June and September because of family vacations, summer camps, etc. If you predict, based on previous years, that your center’s revenue will drop by 20% this summer, you can plan for it.
+For example, many child care centers drive less revenue between June and September because of family vacations or summer camps.
+If you predict, based on previous years, that your center’s revenue will drop by 20% this summer, you can plan for it.

-Maybe you set aside money in March, April and May to help carry you through the lean months.
-Or use extra revenue generated in the spring to better market your child care business and secure new customers over the summer.
+Maybe that means you set aside money in March, April and May to help carry you through the lean months.
+Or perhaps you can use extra revenue generated in the spring to better market your child care business and secure new customers over the summer.

 3. Financial Assistance

-If you plan to apply for funding, either to get your daycare center up and running or expand operations, you’ll need to provide your lender with a financial forecast.
+If you plan to apply for funding, either to get your early childhood education center up and running or expand operations, you’ll need to provide your lender with a financial forecast.

 They’ll want to know how much money you’re currently making, what you project to make in the future and how you plan to grow your business.
 That way they can feel confident that the money they lend you will be paid back in full.